 The present version of the pool was under construction from 1934-1936.
 It is unlikely that the enlargement was done to make it closer to Olympic size, as has sometimes been conjectured; Olympic pools are 165 feet long.
 It is more likely that the colonnades and Cassou statues, which were planned from the late 1920′s, required an enlarged treatment.
 Morgan anticipated further modifications of the pool for Cassou’s Neptune statuary group to be placed in the small upper pool.
 On July 27, 1936, Morgan wrote in a letter to Charles Cassou, “enclosed is a plan and some photographs of the ‘Neptune Pool’ in its present (uncompleted) state.
-The recess of the main pool and the small pool above to receive your ‘Neptune’ group I have not touched since my visit with you last year – so please do not think of them except as something yet to be done to form a proper background and sitting for your ‘Venus’ as well as your ‘Neptune’ statuary.”
+The recess of the main pool and the small pool above to receive your ‘Neptune’ group I have not touched since my visit with you last year – so please do not think of them except as something yet to be done to form a proper background and setting for your ‘Venus’ as well as your ‘Neptune’ statuary.”
 The “Neptune” sculpture group by Cassou intended for the small upper pool was never installed.

 The final version of the pool as it stands at the Castle today is 104 feet long, 58 feet wide and 95 feet wide at the alcove.
 It is 3.5 feet deep at the west end, 10 feet at the drains, and holds 345,000 gallons of water.
 Other notable aspects of the Neptune Pool include the oil-burning heating system, the Vermont marble that lines the basin, gutters, and alcove, and four Italian relief sculptures on the sides of the colonnades.